funnyBonesWare/frontend-assignment/README.md

 - **Responsive Design**: The app is mobile-friendly and works seamlessly across devices.
 - **Error Handling**: The app gracefully handles loading and error states when fetching data.
 - **Styling**: The app uses clean and modern styles, with some hover effects and button transitions.
+- **CI/CD**: The app/repo is integrated with Github actions , which mackes sure, everytime i push to mainA branch, it gets automatically deployed to my vercel

 ## 🛠 Technologies Used